Definitions of Child Abuse and Neglect - American Samoa

 Those investigating child abuse must consider accepted child-rearing practices of the culture in which the child participates.

 Reasonable exercise of parental discipline is not considered abuse.
-'Normal parental discipline' means all actions by parents, such as administration of blows by hand, strap, or light switch upon the buttocks, or any firm handling, scolding, or light taps that are insufficient to seriously bruise or produce medical injury or disability.
+'Normal parental discipline' means all actions by parents, such as administration of blows by hand, strap, or light switch upon the buttocks, or any firm handling, scolding, or light taps insufficient to seriously bruise or produce medical injury or disability.

-Notwithstanding any other provision of this title, no child who, in good faith, is under treatment solely by spiritual means through prayer in accordance with the tenets and practices of a recognized church or religious denominations by a duly accredited practitioner shall, for that reason alone, be considered to have been neglected.
+Notwithstanding any other provision of this title, no child who, in good faith, is under treatment solely by spiritual means through prayer, in accordance with the tenets and practices of a recognized church or religious denominations by a duly accredited practitioner shall, for that reason alone, be considered to have been neglected.
 Notwithstanding the above, the court may intervene to further protect the child's welfare if the child's life is threatened.